Besuisio/game-engines-research/README.md

 - It has to a 2d game
 - It support webGL (webbrowser engines)
 - It has a nice and simple IDE
-- (Optional) it can also be integrated to a mobile web version or mobile game
+- (Optional) it can also be exported or integrated to a mobile web version or mobile game